pierrediedhiou/cybersecurity-journey/glossary.md

 - **stub_status** — An Nginx module that exposes real-time server statistics at /nginx_status.
 The Nginx equivalent of Apache mod_status.
 Should be restricted to localhost only
+- **Security Breach** — An incident where an unauthorized person gains access to confidential data
+- **SIEM** — Security Information and Event Management, a solution that collects logs in one centralized location and correlates them to identify incidents
 ## T
 - **Telnet** — Insecure remote access protocol (Port 23), replaced by SSH
 - **TGT** — Ticket Granting Ticket, allows users to request tickets to